RunningMan91/Assignment2_103952780/README.md

 This repository contains a number of different elements:

+  1. My Django Project
-  1. A Django project containing a home page with a form for a user to sign in before using the chatbot for trip planning.
+      - Contains a home page with a form for user sign-in before using the chatbot for trip planning
   2. Jarvis_Bot_Export.json
       - AWS Lex chat bot created for trip planning
   3. JarvisValidation - Lambda Function.yaml